ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

    Tibetan Plateau (TIBs), Eastern Asia (EASs), Southern Asia (SASs), Southeast Asia (SEAs), Northern Australia (NASs) and Southern Australia/New Zealand (SAUs).
-   The positions of these regions is defined following (Seneviratne et al., 2012) and differs from the ones in Fig. 9.38.
+   The positions of these regions are defined following (Seneviratne et al., 2012) and differs from the ones in Fig. 9.38.